 - Choosing a partner who values quality, transparency, and brand alignment—not just volume

-👋 At Aura, we specialize in custom manufacturing for growing brands who want full control over their product and long-term success.
+At Aura, we specialize in custom manufacturing for growing brands.

 Some founders assume they can go from idea to shelf in a month or two.
 That’s not just unrealistic—it’s risky.